anupriyachhabra/CarND-Path-Planning/WriteUp.md

 ### Trajectory Generation Module
 The Trajectory generation module for this project is in a file named `TrajectoryGenerator.cpp`.
-- This module takes in inputs from behavior module and generate a trajectory in terms of list of`x,y` points for the vehicle to follow.
+- This module takes in inputs from behavior module and generate a trajectory in terms of list of `x,y` points for the vehicle to follow.
 - The main method in this module is `generateTrajectories` defined in `TrajectoryGenerator.cpp`.
 It takes in the current [car_state](carstate), list of previous x and y points, target lane and target velocity.
-- It then preemptively adds the previous points to the path is they are present, if not it generates a couple of previous points based on cars' curent state.
+- It then preemptively adds the previous points to the path if they are present, if not it generates a couple of previous points based on cars' curent state.
 These previous points are added to make the transition from old trajectory to the new trajectory smoother.
-- Then its converts the cars current state in vehicle coordinates so thats its easirt ot extrapolate the next points.
+- Then its converts the cars current state in vehicle coordinates so that  its easier to extrapolate the next points.
-- Then it extrapolates 3 next points at 30m intervals and uses a spline to make a smooth trajectory to those points.
+- Then it extrapolates 3 next points at 30m intervals and adds them to a spline.
+Refer this [link](https://en.wikipedia.org/wiki/Spline_(mathematics)) for more details on spline.
+- A C++ library for splines is used in this project.
+It consists of a single header file named `spline.h` in folder `utils`.
+- The spline is used to make a smooth trajectory to the extrapolated points
-- The points are added to the path along with the list of previous pointsand added to the final path returned to the behavior planner.
+- The points are added to the path along with the list of previous points and added to the final path returned to the behavior planner.
+- For more details on the trajectory planner and intuition behind refer to [project walkthrough video](https://en.wikipedia.org/wiki/Spline_(mathematics))